Uncertainty Quantification on Graph Learning: A Survey: Sources of Uncertainty

-\textbf{Approximation Uncertainty.} Approximation uncertainty is defined as the uncertainty due to the limited number of $N$ training samples.
-In other words, $P_{XY}$, as well as $f$ calculated in Eq.~(\ref{eq: model trained by P_XY}) is not accessible in practice.
-Therefore, the induced predictor trained with finite samples is defined as
+\textbf{Approximation Uncertainty} is defined as the uncertainty due to the limited number of $N$ training samples.
+Since the population distribution $P({X,Y})$ is not accessible in practice, the induced predictor trained on finite samples is defined as

-which allows us to quantify approximation uncertainty as $D(P_{XY},(\mathrm{id}, \hat{f})_\# P_X )$.
+which allows us to quantify approximation uncertainty as $\text{dist}(P({X,Y}), P(X,\hat{f}(X)) )$.

-\textbf{OOD Uncertainty.} Unlike the previous two types, OOD (Out-of-Distribution) uncertainty arises at the inference stage when the deployed model encounters test data drawn from a distribution different from the training distribution~\cite{9915595,everett2022improvingoutofdistributiondetectionepistemic}.
-Formally, let $P_{XY}$ and $Q_{XY}$ denote the training and test distributions, respectively.
-OOD uncertainty occurs when $P_{XY} \neq Q_{XY}$.

-This distributional shift can arise in real-world scenarios, such as changes in data collection environments (e.g., sensor drift in medical devices), evolving user behavior over time (e.g., preferences in recommender systems), or deployment in a new domain (e.g., applying a model trained on urban traffic data to rural areas).
-Since the model ${f}$ is trained to minimize the expected loss under $P_{XY}$ in Eq.~(\ref{eq: model trained by P_XY}), its performance and confidence estimates may be unreliable when evaluated under $Q_{XY}$.
-Therefore, OOD uncertainty can be formally quantified by $D(Q_{XY},(\mathrm{id}, f)_\# Q_X )$.
+\textbf{OOD Uncertainty} arises at the inference stage when the deployed model encounters test data drawn from a distribution different from the training distribution~\cite{9915595,everett2022improvingoutofdistributiondetectionepistemic}.
+Formally, let $P({X,Y})$ and $Q({X,Y})$ denote the training and test distributions, respectively.
+OOD uncertainty arises as a result of a distribution shift $P({X,Y}) \neq Q({X,Y})$.
+Since the model ${f}$ is trained to minimize the expected loss under $P({X,Y})$, its performance and confidence estimates may be unreliable when evaluated under $Q({X,Y})$.
+Therefore, OOD uncertainty can be formally quantified by $\text{dist}(Q({X,Y}),Q(X,f(X)) )$.

 Model and approximation uncertainties are reducible by expanding the search space in the function space $\mathcal{F}$ and increasing the sample size $N$~\cite{lahlou2021deup,nguyen2019epistemic,huang2021quantifying}.
 In contrast, OOD uncertainty arises from distributional shifts between training and test data and cannot be mitigated by more data or a larger model alone.
 Instead, it requires robust training strategies, which will be introduced in Sec. \ref{sec:method_uncertainty_handling}, to improve generalization under shifted conditions.